 If there’s a common denominator to today’s security woes, it’s complexity.
 Industrial and enterprise IT environments are more open, interdependent, and essential than ever before.
-Practicing good data hygiene is one of the best ways for organizations to protect themselves, and it starts with a zero-trust approach to network access.
+Practicing good data hygiene is one of the best ways for organisations to protect themselves, and it starts with a zero-trust approach to network access.

 Complexity is a security risk